Frank Bolle: 1970s–2000s

 Universal Press Syndicate, he drew the trip Best Seller Showcase daily (1977) and Sunday (1977–1978), which included Raise the Titanic, based on the Clive Cussler novel; for the same syndicate, he drew Encyclopedia Brown daily and Sunday (1978–1980).
 He was the uncredited ghost artist on the daily Rip Kirby for King Features Syndicate from 1977 to 1994, and, for one month in 1982, the Sunday Tarzan for United Feature Syndicate.
 In an undated interview conducted no earlier than 1992, he said, "Today, I work on the Prince Valiant strip — I do some of them.
 It's funny — I grew up reading, admiring and copying Prince Valiant and today I'm the one penciling them!"

 Bolle's last known mainstream penciling and inking for comic books is the cover of Gold Key Comics' Shroud of Mystery #1 (June 1982).
 He later drew a page for the one-shot benefit comic Strip AIDS U.S.A.
 (1988) from Last Gasp.
 He returned to ink the last 31 pages of a 42-page story in Marvel's Captain Marvel vol. 2, #1 (Nov.
 1989), over penciler Mark Bright.

 In the 1980s and 1990s, Bolle drew and lettered the Sunday and daily Tribune Media Services strip Winnie Winkle, either from 1982–1996 or, he has said, "for 20 years".
-He performed those same functions on King Features' The Heart of Juliet Jones from 1989–2000, either for both dailies and Sundays or "just dailies".
+He performed those same functions on King Features' The Heart of Juliet Jones from 1989–2000, which by then had retired its Sunday strips, and was "just dailies".
 He lettered Tribune's venerable Annie daily and Sunday strips in the 1980s through 1999, contributing, as well, a small amount of art as a ghost artist.
 Finally, he did ghost art on Tribune Media's Gil Thorp in 1995, 1996 and 2008.
 Credited, he drew the daily and Sunday North America Syndicate strip Apartment 3-G in 1999.
 He continued with the strip through its finale in November 2015, by which point Bolle was 91.

 From 1996 through at least 2009, Bolle did pet illustrations for the Westport Pet Company, as well as commissioned pet portraits, including one that was scheduled to appear in the Walt Disney Pictures movie Old Dogs.
 He illustrated the 2008 children's book My Cat Merigold by Angelica Joy.

 As late as 2004, he was a guest and panelist at San Diego Comic-Con.